Carlos151294/ticketing/auth/README.md

 * **ts-node-dev**

   It restarts target node process when any of required files changes but shares Typescript compilation process between restarts.
 This significantly increases speed of restarting comparing to nodemon -x ts-node... variations because there is no need to instantiate ts-node compilation each time.

+* **express-validator**

+  It is a set of express.js middlewares that wraps validator.js validator and sanitizer functions.

+* **express-async-errors**

+  A dead simple ES6 async/await support hack for ExpressJS.
+This makes express to handle async errors easily.